arunsadhasivam/SystemDesign/presentationFormat/Readme.md

                               \
                                 DB

-    user - > request for a file -> webserver -> makes a call to db get the path -> starts downloading the file from file system.
+    user - > request for a file -> webserver -> makes call to db -> starts downloading the file from file system.
+                                               (get the path)